mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/12/ci-for-k8s.md

           docker push ${IMAGE_NAME}
 ```

-Complementary to this, I also enabled [`dependabot`](https://help.github.com/github/administering-a-repository/configuration-options-for-dependency-updates) on my GitHub repository to frequently check if my `Nuget` packages or my container base images are up-to-date (really important on a security standpoint).
-[Here](https://github.com/mathieu-benoit/dotnet-on-kubernetes/blob/main/.github/dependabot.yml) is the file I have with that.
+Complementary to this, I also enabled GitHub's [`dependabot`](https://help.github.com/github/administering-a-repository/configuration-options-for-dependency-updates) on my GitHub repository to frequently check if my `Nuget` packages or my container base images are up-to-date (really important on a security standpoint).
+[Here](https://github.com/mathieu-benoit/dotnet-on-kubernetes/blob/main/.github/dependabot.yml) is an example of a file I have with that.

 Notes:
 - GitHub container registry [doesn't really support yet public images](https://github.community/t/docker-pull-from-public-github-package-registry-fail-with-no-basic-auth-credentials-error/16358/37), `docker pull` requires login/password.